erdogant/bnlearn/README.md

  .inference()
   # Based on a DAG, you can sample the number of samples you want.
  .sampling()
-  # Load five well known examples to play arround with or load your own .bif file.
+  # Load well known examples to play arround with or load your own .bif file.
  .import_DAG()
   # Load simple dataframe of sprinkler dataset.
- .import_example
+ .import_example()
   # Compare 2 graphs
  .compare_networks()
   # Plot graph